SkyJinXX/WatchBuddy/README.md

 ### 🎯 **Context-Aware Intelligence**
 - Knows exactly where you are in the video
-- Understands what was just said based on subtitles
+- Understands the full content and current context
-- Provides relevant answers without spoiling future content
+- Provides relevant answers based on your viewing position

 ### 🎤 **Natural Voice Interaction**
 - Click the microphone and ask your question naturally
 - Advanced voice detection automatically starts and stops recording
-- Get responses in both text and natural-sounding audio
+- Get responses in natural-sounding audio

 ### 🧠 **Smart Learning Assistant**
 - Ask "What did they just say?" or "Explain that concept"